rage/tmc-langs-rust/README.md

 ### tmc-langs-util

-A library that provides a convenient interface abstracting over all available language plugins.
+A utility library that contains various kinds of useful functionality for the other projects.

 ### plugins/csharp